 It’s my feeling that when horrible deeds are packaged and presented in a way that minimizes the severity of their effect, it has a corrosive effect on who we are as humans.
 It becomes easier to ignore things around us that are unacceptable.
 Verbal abuse would be one of those amongst an infinite list.

 Might this be confusing for children?
-They are taught to treat those around them with respect, yet simultaneously are being presented with the idea that being a pirate would be somewhat of the ultimate dream – freedom to do whatever you want to whoever you want without consequences.
+They are taught to treat those around them with respect, yet simultaneously are being presented with the idea that being a pirate would be somewhat of the ultimate dream – freedom to do whatever you want to whomever you want without consequences.

-I am working with a medical system in Alaska that provides high quality medial care to a population of Native American Indians.
+I have worked with a medical system in Alaska that provides high quality medical care to a population of Native American Indians.
 They have recognized that abuse of any kind is detrimental to one’s health and the data is clear that an abusive upbringing is associated with poor mental and physical health.
 They have committed to eliminating abuse within this generation and have developed a remarkable infrastructure to address the problem.
 Several of the programs are focused on victims telling their stories.
 What I had not realized was the severity of the abuse and it is so common that in many villages it is the norm.
 The population had become de-sensitized to the problem although they weren’t de-sensitized to the suffering.
 It’s a terrible cycle.
 Bringing the abuse into awareness through telling their stories has been a major step in defining the problem and solutions are being implemented.
 Awareness is always the first step in solving a problem in any domain.

 Awareness of suffering

 I have become acutely aware of my own suffering and those around me.
 It was a rough experience that brought me to this awareness.
 It is now clear to me how violence mixed with entertainment contributed to my inability to really appreciate the depth of others’ pain.
-Do you find pirate tales and movies entertaining?
+Do you find pirate tales and violent movies entertaining?
 I did for much of my life.

 Chronic pain is misery that is endless.
 Put yourself in the shoes of those poor pirate prisoners and imagine how they must have felt.
 Consider the suffering of other people around you who are in chronic pain.
 There are plenty.
 In the U.S. alone there are over 100 million people in chronic pain.

 The first step of reprogramming your nervous system is awareness.
 There’s nothing noble about pirates or the suffering they inflict.
 Become aware of how becoming desensitized affects your connection to the pain of those around you.
 If we are to evolve, issues such as these must be addressed both individually and as a society.
-Calling out the damage inflicted by packaging bad behavior under the guise of entertainment would be significant concrete step.
+Calling out the damage inflicted by packaging bad behavior under the guise of entertainment would be a significant concrete step.